Ducey's desalination plant not likely to be a quick reality

 PHOENIX - Arizona Gov. Doug Ducey's announcement this week that he would work with the Legislature to provide $1 billion to “secure Arizona’s water future for the next 100 years” focused entirely on a new desalination plant in Mexico.

-But a funding plan for the plant highlighted in Ducey's final state of the state address isn't on the table right now.
+But a funding plan for the plant that was a key part of Ducey's final state of the state address isn't on the table right now.
 In fact there's no clear plan for when such a plant might come to be, two key advisors to the Republican governor said Wednesday.

 "What we're looking at is an investment in a structure that could leverage, in the long-term, big augmentation projects like a desal plant," said Katie Ratlief, one of Ducey's senior advisors.
 “There are shorter, quicker wins.
 And so really, the vision is diversifying the state’s water portfolio by a massive investment ... that has the capacity to do big, long-term projects and smaller but significant short-term projects.”